brunoreis/palestraGraphQL/PHPGraphQLArticle.md

     @ORM\Column(name="about", type="text", nullable=true)
 ````

-And then, we get the very wanted green message we were waiting for passing the test.
+And now we get the green message we have been waiting for: test successful!

-> I encourage you to open SubtopicsTestHelper and follow and understand the 'proccessResponse' method (Reis\GraphQLTestRunner\Runner\Runner::processGraphQL).
+> I encourage you to open SubtopicsTestHelper and follow the 'proccessResponse' method (Reis\GraphQLTestRunner\Runner\Runner::processGraphQL).
 > There you will be able to see the GraphQL call happening and the json path component being wrapped in the returning funcion.

-### Refactor - Time To Recap And See What Can Be Improved
+THE LAST FEW PARAGRPAHS WERE OVER MY HEAD, DID NOT CHANGE MUCH

+### Refactoring

 #### Observe What We Have Done So Far

-Having our green lights on, it's time for some retrospective on what we've done so far.
-Going to a higher to a lower level, lets talk first about the proccess.
+Now we are in the clear, it's time for a retrospective.
+Lets start with the proccess.

-One of the benefits I see using GraphQL is to be able to think functionality from an API perspective first.
-We just touched the db layer at the very end, when we were sure our app would attend the outter world" expectations.
+One of the benefits I see of using GraphQL is that it enables is to think from an API perspective first.
+We only touched on the DB at the  end, when we were sure our app would work.

-When we wrote our resolver, we could be confident that we were receiving good data, passed through a typed validation system, and also that the data we returned was being checked with the same criteria.
+When we wrote our resolver, we were confident that the incoming and outgoign data was being validated.

-[This nice article about 'GraphQL first'](https://dev-blog.apollodata.com/graphql-first-a-better-way-to-build-modern-apps-b5a04f7121a0) from DeBergalis is a nice reference talking about this way of developing starting from the contract.
+[This GraphQL article](https://dev-blog.apollodata.com/graphql-first-a-better-way-to-build-modern-apps-b5a04f7121a0) from DeBergalis is a good reference for this type of development.

-Having used GraphQL now for some months, I can add to the voices saying that this order of development will save you unnecessary work and headaches.
-Your code will fulfill client's expectations in a more precise way, because you start nearer the business logic.
+Having used GraphQL now for several months, I can add to the voices saying that this style of development will save you unnecessary work and headaches.
+Your code will fulfill client's expectations in a more precise way, because you start at the business logic level.

-So, what have we done?
+So, what have we done so far?

 1. Understood our functionality
 2. Defined the schema